Brist0l/Eterm/README.md

 # Eterm

-Send Emails through the terminal , fast and secure
+Send or view emails through the terminal with style.

 ## Installation